binary-com/daily-report/_posts/en/2017-08-31-Dollar-Rebounds-on-Payroll-Data-aug-17.md

 ## Coming up today

-Coming up today, we have European flash estimate at 10.00.
+Coming up today, we have European CPI flash estimate at 10.00.

 We have Canadian GDP at 13.30, released alongside US unemployment claims and personal spending.